jeff-hughes/reghelper/README.md

 There is still much work to be done.
 Below is a list of areas yet to be completed, so if you are interested in helping out, these may be good places to start:

 -   At minimum, I would like to extend these functions to `aov`, `glm`, `lme`, and `lmer` models.
--   None of the documentation includes example code, which needs to be included.
 -   The package does include test cases, but more thorough testing needs to be done to ensure these functions work on a variety of models.